tlikonen/cl-enchant/README.md

      (broker)

 Get information about Enchant providers.
-Return a list of lists of three strings: (name description file).
+Return a list of lists of three strings: provider name, provider description, provider library filename.

 If _broker_ is not an active `broker` object signal `not-active-broker` error condition.